MKeck/pde.targetreloader/readme.txt

 Installation:
-1. Just export as
+1. Export as plugin.
-This bundle can be  put into dropins to support target reloading
+2. Copy into dropins.

+What is this bundle for?
+Reload the current workspace target:
-- by toolbar menu item
+- by one click on the toolbar menu item
 - by ant task, can e.g. be used in an ant build file

+Updating ant lib:
-folder lib must be updated by manual export whenever changes to eclipse.pde.targetreloader.TargetReloadAntTask.java or eclipse.pde.targetreloader.TargetReloader.java took place
+The ant library inside folder 'lib' must be updated by manual export whenever changes to sources in
+	de.mkeck.targetreloader.TargetReloadAntTask.java
+or
+	de.mkeck.targetreloader.TargetReloader.java
+have occurred.